Enregistré comme favori 114 fois

 Breakfast: We will provide you with the basics for you to make your own breakfasts in the camper or blue room.

 Snacks: Other than the occasional bag of chips and jar of Nutella, you won’t find snacks of that kind in the house.
 So if you’re wanting to snack in between meals on something other than an apple or slice of bread etc. then you’re welcome to buy your own treats and stash them in your room. ;)

 Your learning depends on when you visit.

 At all times of the year, you can gain valuable experience and skills related to...

 1. Childcare of young children, including a baby, by helping out with the daily task of orchestrating meals, naps, and playtime.
-Note: this will mostly take place at our home in Owen Sound.

 We believe in holistic education, fitness, healthy food, the arts, community, environmental stewardship, social emotional intelligence, and love.